ejasaityte/sustainable-dev-app/Sprint 2/readme.md

 Jamie, Euan, Sem, Eddie, Matthew, Laura

 ### Summary of Conversation:
-Discussed yesterday's work - having a map fully functional with an option to detect users’ location, implementing edit option for an event, yet needs some debugging.
+Discussed yesterday's work - having a map of recycling points fully implemented, experimenting with different designs for homepage.

-Talked about plans for today - finding bugs in edit option for an event, preparing for a sprint review, refactorising the code, finishing sprint backlog.
+Talked about plans for today - choosing final design for homepage, preparing for a sprint review, refactorising the code, finalising artifacts: sprint backlog and product backlog.